nhsconnect/FHIR-CDS/pages/explore/api_encounter_report_referralrequest.md

 A reference to the relevant `ReferralRequest` will be carried in the `action.resource` element of the `RequestGroup` resource in the form of the [logical id](http://hl7.org/fhir/STU3/resource.html#id) of the `ReferralRequest`.

 `RequestGroup.action.resource` MAY also carry a reference to one or more `CarePlans` to carry accompanying [care advice](api_care_plan.html) (not self-care) for the patient.
-Detailed implementation guidance for a `ReferralRequest` resource in the CDS context is given below:
+Detailed implementation guidance for a `ReferralRequest` resource in the context of a CDS Encounter \r is given below:

 <table style="min-width:100%;width:100%">